 You already learned how to make your presentation advance through the slides automatically, without any clicking or keystrokes by setting animations to run After Previous or With Previous.

 When would you use a show that plays itself automatically?
 What could you include in the slides?

-Slide Show >
+Slide Show > Rehearse Timings

 Slide Show > Setup Slide Show

 The default setup for your show assumes that the presentation will accompany a speech.
 It requires you to click or use keys to advance.
 You have other choices!

 Saving your presentation is not quite as simple as it might seem.
 You have choices!

 In the Save As dialog you can choose from a list of file types.
 Which one you should choose depends on what you plan to do with the presentation.

 Each choice is perfect for certain situations and may be a disaster for others.

 While you are creating a presentation, you will normally want to save with the default format, PowerPoint Presentation (*.pptx).
 The file format is the same for PowerPoint 2007 and 2010, but it is different from earlier versions.
 Simple enough.
 But sometimes there are complications.

 Use Save As to reduce file size: After doing a lot of editing, the file size for your presentation can get larger and larger.
 Saving the file with a new name can reduce the file size, sometimes dramatically.